ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-redshift.md

 ## Operations

-Data load - single source per load generally compressed from S3
+Data load - single source per load; generally compressed from S3 but others as well

 Any SQL client that works with PostgreSQL works with Redshift.

-The `EXPLAIN` command spits out the execution plan for the query.

 ### Resizing